ajfisher/datatium/slides.md

 Notes:
-Then mobile came along, and we spent a long time fixing stuff that was only really broken because we stuffed it in the first place and over the last 18 months we have all become converts to the idea of responsive design.
+Then mobile came along, and we spent a long time fixing stuff that was only really broken because we stuffed it in the first place and over the last 2 years we have all become converts to the idea of responsive design.

-So the sum total of our last 20 years of effort has been to largely bring us back to the point where we started.
+So the sum total of our last 20 years of effort has been to largely bring us back to the point where we started, albeit with better typography and fewer beavers in hardhats weilding shovels.

 ---

 <!-- .slide: data-background="#000000" -->

 Notes:

-That's me being a little ungenerous obviously, because we do have a better platform for design than we had 20 years ago, but I think you all appreciate the point - we broke things due to our focus on execution for what was in front of us, not what we could conceive of coming next.
+That's me being a little ungenerous obviously, because we do have a better platform for design than we had 20 years ago, but I think you all appreciate the point - we broke things due to our focus on execution for what was in front of us, and didn't think of what was coming next.

 In the last couple of months we've probably transitioned past the point of no return on mobile though we're not quite sure if we're there or not.
 More traffic